-How to prevent unauthorized access to your company's data: Protect the identity of your users through Azure Active Directory Premium
+How to prevent unauthorized access to your company data: Protect the identity of your users using Azure Active Directory Premium

 Do you know who accesses your company data right now?
-Can you automatically detect an intrusion risk and deny access to your data?
+Can you automatically detect a risk of intrusion and deny access to your data?

-Lately, the theft of passwords has proliferated alarmingly through practices of sending fraudulent emails with the aim of inducing recipients to reveal their personal information (technique called Phishing and which studies are used in 81% of attacks on the companies).
+Lately, the theft of passwords has proliferated alarmingly through fraudulent email practices with the aim of inducing recipients to reveal their personal information (a technique called Phishing and which according to studies is used in 81% of attacks on the companies).

-To get a password, hackers send their victims an email on behalf of a real person with a text and a link to ask the user to perform an action that actually directs them to a fake web page (imitating the login to Office 365 , to a bank, LinkedIn, etc).
-Logically, once the user enters their credentials on those fraudulent websites ..., these are compromised, immediately causing a severe security breach in the company.
+To get a password, hackers send their victims an email on behalf of a real person with a text and a link to ask the user to perform an action that actually directs them to a fake web page (imitating the Office 365 login , to a bank, LinkedIn, etc).
+Logically, once the user enters your credentials on those fraudulent web pages ..., they are compromised, immediately causing a severe security breach in the company.

-But, if we also consider the growth of the use of applications in the cloud along with the fact that many users often reuse the same password to access them (for their convenience to remember them) and the known leaks of user data from large social networks and consumer services of the last 12 months (such as Google Plus, Facebook, Movistar, IESE, Adidas, Job Talent, Ticketmaster, my Heritage among many others), the threat of security for companies is huge at risk that a cyber criminal obtains only a password from any employee he uses for personal issues in applications and portals.
+But, if we also consider the growth in the use of applications in the cloud together with the fact that many users often reuse the same password to access them (for their convenience to remember them) and the known leaks of user data from large social networks and consumer services of the last 12 months (such as Google Plus, Facebook, Movistar, IESE, Adidas, Job Talent, Ticketmaster, my Heritage among many others), the security threat for companies is enormous due to the risk that a cybercriminal obtains only one password from any employee that he uses for personal matters in applications and portals.

-The solution to this headache for IT departments is in the cloud and is called Azure Active Directory, because it can provide, through a unique and protected identity (single sign-on), a secure access validating that users who They try to connect to corporate applications whether they are at home (on-premise) or in the cloud, they are who they say they are, also greatly simplifying IT management.
+The solution to this headache for IT departments is in the cloud and is called Azure Active Directory, as it can facilitate, through a unique and protected identity (single sign-on), secure access by validating that the users who They try to connect to corporate applications whether they are at home (on-premise) or in the cloud, they are who they say they are, also greatly simplifying IT management.

 Azure Active Directory benefits